 - operational expenditure (OpEx) reflecting green operational activities of investee companies.

-directly enable other activities to make a substantial contribution to an environmental objective.
+To comply with the EU Taxonomy, the criteria for fossil gas directly enable other activities to make a substantial contribution to an environmental objective.

 activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.